About my life.

 Gerald lived in Athens, Greece, for two years during the financial (and refugee) crisis and has been intensively covering and researching the economic and social consequences.

-Gerald writes about everything – but preferably about his areas of expertise:
+Gerald writes about everything – but preferably about his area of expertise:

 Gerald has been using Linux since his youth.

 SEO: Gerald follows the latest SEO trends very closely and has completed several Yoast workshops on SEO writing.

 Internet Security: Due to his long time experience in dictatorships, secure and encrypted communication and research is a matter of course for Gerald.
 He also offers courses in this area.